KosRud/DQ-skinning-for-Unity/README.md

 The scipt only works in play mode.<br>
 If you see no effect in play mode verify that you are using the right shader.

-## Known bugs

-Must use [cullingMode](https://docs.unity3d.com/ScriptReference/Animator-cullingMode.html) = [AlwaysAnimate](https://docs.unity3d.com/ScriptReference/AnimatorCullingMode.AlwaysAnimate.html) in [Animator](https://docs.unity3d.com/ScriptReference/Animator.html).
-Otherwise, the mesh is treated as permanently invisible.

-You can write a short script that will toggle [cullingMode](https://docs.unity3d.com/ScriptReference/Animator-cullingMode.html) based on [visibility](https://docs.unity3d.com/ScriptReference/Renderer-isVisible.html) to get proper culling.

-## Why do i need SkinnedMeshRenderer?
+### Why do i need SkinnedMeshRenderer?

 My scripts uses `SkinnedMeshRenderer` to extract an array of bones from it.
 Yep, that's it.<br>
 The order of bones is unpredictable and does not depend on their hierarchy.<br>
 Only SkinnedMeshRenderer knows it &nbsp;&nbsp; ¯\\\_(ツ)\_/¯

 After extracting the bone array in `Start()` my script disables `SkinnedMeshRenderer` component as it is no longer needed.
 All the animations are performed by the script.
 You can verify it in the editor after hitting play button.

+## Known bugs

+Must use [cullingMode](https://docs.unity3d.com/ScriptReference/Animator-cullingMode.html) = [AlwaysAnimate](https://docs.unity3d.com/ScriptReference/AnimatorCullingMode.AlwaysAnimate.html) in [Animator](https://docs.unity3d.com/ScriptReference/Animator.html).
+Otherwise, the mesh is treated as permanently invisible.

+You can write a short script that will toggle [cullingMode](https://docs.unity3d.com/ScriptReference/Animator-cullingMode.html) based on [visibility](https://docs.unity3d.com/ScriptReference/Renderer-isVisible.html) to get proper culling.

 ## Performance